-the academic degree Master of Education (M.Ed.) is awarded.
+the academic degree "Master of Education" (M.Ed.) is awarded.

-§ 3 Admission requirements, start of programme,

-Duration of programme and structure of the course of studies
+§ 3 Admission requirements, start of programme, duration of programme and structure of the course of studies

-- (1) Only those who fulfil the criteria listed in the regulations regarding the determination of aptitude and the admission (Admission Rules and Regulations) of the respective course of study can be admitted to the master's degree programme of study. - (2) For successful completion of the academic programme, it is essential to acquire a total of 120 credits. - (3) Only credits that were not earned in a previously completed degree programme can be acquired through courses and degrees offered. - (4) The master's degree programme can be started both in the winter semester and summer semester.
-2Notwithstanding clause 1, the master's degree programmes in applied statistics and global business can be commenced only in the winter semester. - (5) Based on the respective examination and study regulations, the faculty offers a range of courses that enable students to complete the academic programme including all exams within the standard course length of four semesters. - (6) The structure of the courses of individual courses of study and an overview of the compulsory courses, optional courses, and compulsory optional courses are regulated in the examination and study regulations.
+(1) Only those who fulfil the criteria listed in the regulations regarding the determination of aptitude and the admission ("admission rules and regulations") of the respective course of study can be admitted to the Master's degree programme of study.

+(2) For a successful completion of the academic programme it is essential to acquire a total of 120 C.

+(3) Only credits that were not earned in a previously completed degree programme can be acquired through courses and degrees offered.

+(4) 1The Master's degree programme can be started both in the winter semester and summer semester.
+2Notwithstanding clause 1, the Master's degree programmes "Applied Statistics" and "Global Business" can be commenced only in the winter semester.

+(5) Based on the respective Examination and Study Regulations, the faculty offers a range of courses that enable the students to complete the academic programme including all exams within the standard course length of four semesters.

+(6) The structure of the courses of individual courses of study and an overview of the compulsory modules, elective modules and elective compulsory modules are regulated in the examination and study regulations.